A coroner’s inquest in fatal medical negligence claims happens when someone dies suddenly or in unexplained circumstances.

 A coroner’s inquest is an inquiry into the sudden or unexplained death of a person.
 The Coroner’s inquest is only to determine the facts around the death and cannot lay blame.

-While a coroner’s inquest will not mention medical negligence, it is often the starting point for those making a fatal medical negligence claim.
+While a coroner’s inquest will not mention any negligence, it is often the starting point for those making a fatal medical negligence claim.

 How does the Coroner’s inquest work?